 They assume these dogs are highly dangerous to any human or dog.
 That assumption is often incorrect, especially when it relates to people and children

 Natural Air Dried Treats for Dogs: I have now started my own ethical brand of totally natural air-dried dog treats

 Click on the picture left which is Gunner one of my five dogs and it will take you to the range of all my treats scroll down to see all of them.

-All grown as nature intended with no growth hormones, steroids, or antibiotics and non-halal.
+All are grown as nature intended with no growth hormones, steroids, or antibiotics and are non-halal.

 Made from fresh raw ingredients No chemical additives.
 No flavourings or colourings Gently dried and natural.